-If you have any questions about this report or concerning your water utility, please contact Sharon Sweeney, Compliance Manager, at 501.210.4914.
+If you have any questions about this report or concerning your water utility, please contact Sharon Sweeney, Compliance Manager, at 501-210-4914.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Thursday of each month at 2:00 PM in CAW's main office at 221 East Capitol Avenue in Little Rock.
+They are held on the second Thursday of each month at 2:00 PM in CAW main office at 221 East Capitol Avenue in Little Rock.
+Virtual options are available.